Destination Porto and Douro

-Back in Oporto, a third luxury hotel owned by The Fladgate Partnership should now tempt visitors: the Hotel Infante Sagres.
-This is named for Infante Dom Henrique of Portugal, Duke of Viseu (1394–1460), better known as Prince Henry the Navigator, the third son of King John of Portugal, who helped usher in the Age of Discoveries.
-Established in 1951, the Hotel Infante Sagres was the first five-star hotel to open in Oporto, and over the years it has hosted the Dalai Lama, royalty including Prince Edward, the kings of Norway, and Queen Beatrix of the Netherlands, film stars like Catherine Deneuve and John Malkovich, and rock stars such as Bob Dylan and U2.
+Back in Porto, a third luxury hotel owned by The Fladgate Partnership should now tempt visitors: the Hotel Infante Sagres.
+This is named after Infante Dom Henrique of Portugal, Duke of Viseu (1394–1460), better known as Prince Henry the Navigator, the fifth son of King John I of Portugal, who helped usher in the Age of Discoveries.
+Established in 1951, the Hotel Infante Sagres was the first five-star hotel to open in Porto, and over the years it has hosted the Dalai Lama, royalty including Prince Edward, the kings of Norway, and Queen Beatrix of the Netherlands, film stars like Catherine Deneuve and John Malkovich, and rock stars such as Bob Dylan and U2.
 Located in the heart of the historic city center, making it the perfect spot from which to explore, it has an unmistakable aura of charm, elegance, and tradition and is a member of the Small Luxury Hotels of the World.

 The Fladgate Partnership is first and foremost a producer and shipper of Port, and its wines have never been finer in quality or more varied in style.
 But it knows that what is in the glass is only half the story, and no producer is doing more to tell the rest of it in as engaging and worthwhile a way as possible.
 Bridge is convinced that “the tourism genie is out of the bottle, and nobody is going to put it back.
 People travel.
 So, let’s work with it.”
-One of the missions he has set himself and his staff is to give guests such a memorably special time that they become ambassadors—not only for The Fladgate Partnership’s hotels, restaurants, and visitor centers, but for the city, the region, the food, and the wines as a whole.
+One of the missions he has set himself and his staff is to give guests such a memorably special time that they become ambassadors—not only for The Fladgate Partnership’s hotels, restaurants, and visitor centers, but for the city, the region, the food, and Portuguese wine.
 The number of those ambassadors should swell like the mighty Douro in full spate and help ensure that the fado that seems particularly poignant there should never become a requiem.